When Models Meet Users: An Empirical Study of Perceptions of General LLMs and Multimodal LLMs on Hugging Face: Results

+\faEdit \textit{Qwen3 235b is a grossly overfit mess.
+Normally when you train on a larger corpus, in this case over 30 trillion tokens, broad knowledge and SimpleQA scores go up per parameter count.
+But Alibaba so grossly overfit coding, math, and STEM that its much older and smaller Qwen2 72b has vastly more broad knowledge and a notably higher SimpleQA score ($\sim$18).
+(D124, GLLM)}

+Collectively, these discussions suggest that while benchmark scores remain an important reference for model selection, users increasingly expect evaluations to better reflect practical capabilities, robustness, and alignment with real-world usage scenarios.

 \faLightbulbO \quad \textbf{Other Findings.} Beyond the primary findings, we identify several additional insights from Table~\ref{tab:top-15}.
 First, \textit{Version comparison} emerges as a notable concern among MLLM users, ranking 12th among the top discussion topics, while it does not appear in the top 15 for GLLM users.
 This suggests that MLLM users are more attentive to model updates and performance differences across versions.
 A plausible explanation is that multimodal capabilities (e.g., image generation and visual understanding) produce more perceptible outputs, making performance variations across versions easier to observe and evaluate.
 Second, MLLMs exhibit more integration issues with the Transformers library.
 Discussions related to \textit{Transformers} rank 9th among MLLM topics but do not appear in the top 15 for GLLMs.
 This discrepancy likely stems from MLLM architectural complexity involving heterogeneous components like encoders and fusion modules.
 Unlike GLLMs, MLLMs face immature support within ecosystems like Transformers, exacerbating compatibility challenges.
+Third, substantial differences exist in the sentiment composition of discussions across model providers.
+DeepSeek exhibits the highest like-to-dislike ratio among all providers (8:1), and 29\% of its discussions focus on overall user experience, compared to only 2\%–9\% for other providers.
+This pattern may be attributable to DeepSeek’s combination of strong performance, low cost, and openness, which encourages users to evaluate and discuss the model from a holistic usage perspective rather than focusing solely on specific technical issues.
+Fourth, although multilingual support does not rank among the most frequently discussed topics, it reflects a critical requirement for global deployment.
+Users consistently express expectations for stronger support of non-English languages, particularly Asian languages.
+Requests range from pretrained versions tailored to French (D22, GLLM) to explicit appeals such as ``Please support Asian languages such as Japanese, Chinese, and Korean" (D567, MLLM).
+These discussions suggest that multilingual capability is not merely an optional feature but a fundamental prerequisite for the global adoption of LLMs.